WinsDominoes/kernel-from-scratch/README.md

 I've decided to change this to OS from scratch.
 Because, I wanted to try making my own operating system.

 ## How?
-I will be using many tutorial
+I will be using many tutorials

 ## Roadmap
 1. Bootloader